-A social media policy as part of your digital strategy can contain guidance in areas like the type of posts that are appropriate for your brand's social media channels, how you want employees to respond (or not respond) to negative feedback online, what to do when a situation is growing out of hand or becoming abusive, and company expectations for employee social media presence or behaviors.
+A social media policy as part of your digital strategy can contain guidance in areas such as the type of posts that are appropriate for your brand's social media channels, how you want employees to respond (or not respond) to negative feedback online, what to do when a situation is growing out of hand or becoming abusive, and company expectations for employee social media presence or behaviors.

 Intercept Situations Before They Arise

-Sometimes there are subtle warning signs that a problem is about to arise before it occurs.
 Always pay attention to the tone of your followers’ responses when you post.
 Subtle changes can signify a switch in attitude toward your brand.
 Catching this early will allow you to change your messaging before a crisis emerges.
-Consider taking a free online course in human communication, or look up examples of other large-scale social media fallouts from other businesses in the news.
-Look at the customer's initial posts: would you have been able to intercept and handle the issue before it got out of hand?
-This can be a starting point for creating a response plan.

 Have a Detailed Plan

 In fact, according to the ODM Strategic Communications Group, only about 54% of companies in America have a crisis communication plan in place.
 By preparing in advance, you can give your business the upper hand in effectively shutting down a crisis before it gains steam.

-- How you will let everyone in the company know what has happened?
+- How will you let everyone in the company know what has happened?
 Remember, all eyes internally will be on you as the leader.

 - Who will craft messaging on social media letting your followers know what has happened?
-What should those messages should look like?
+What should those messages look like?
 Consider how much information you will provide about an order or internal company procedures publicly in response.

-- What every person and department is responsible for in the midst of the crisis.
+- What is every person and department responsible for in the midst of the crisis?

 With the rapidly changing digital landscape, the thought of trying to manage an online crisis can seem daunting.
 However, with careful preparation and clear communication, handling this type of situation can be done effectively, allowing you to go back to business.